 New Zealand is involved in a number of long term scientific projects in Antarctica with other member countries of the Antarctic Treaty.

-The Latitudinal Gradient Project (LGP) is a framework designed to bring together diverse science groups in a collaborative manner to accumulate baseline ecological data along the Victoria Land Coastline.
-This project will provide input into the SCAR programme Evolution and Biodiversity in Antarctica (EBA).
-The LGP brings together scientists from various National Antarctic Programmes and projects to work towards a common goal, while maintaining a degree of individual research.
+Latitudinal Gradient Project (LGP) was operational in Antarctica from 2002 until 2011, bringing together diverse science groups in a collaborative manner to accumulate baseline ecological data along the Victoria Land Coastline.
+Although this project has now officially ended, results coming from LGP continue to be published and contribute to the SCAR programme Evolution and Biodiversity in Antarctica (EBA).

 The Long Term Ecological Research (LTER) Network is a collaborative effort run by the National Science Foundation investigating ecological processes over long temporal and broad spatial scales.
 New Zealand scientists provide base data to the project.
 The Network promotes cooperation and comparative research across sites and ecosystems and among other related national and international research programmes.